restartus/restart/model/model0/README.md

-# The 0.0 study of python working with streamlit
+# The 0.0 study of python working with streamlit called dashboard 0

 There are two ways to run this